michaelpelletiere/michaelpelletiere/README.md

 🌱 I currently have AZ-900.
 I’m currently studying for AWS Certified Cloud Practitioner, GitHub Foundations, PMI-PMP, AI-900, AZ-104, AZ-800, SC-900, SEC+, and Google Cloud Digital Leader. <br></br>
 💞️ I’m looking to collaborate on any projects, reach out if you are interested! <br></br>
 📫 Reach me at michael.pelletiere@outlook.com.
 You can also find out more about me at https://www.linkedin.com/in/michael-pelletiere. <br></br>
 ⚡ Fun fact: I love spending my free time outdoors!
 Either snowboarding in the winter or trail running in the summer, no season can keep me out of the mountains!
-Also, I love the Rubik's Cube and fun puzzles! <br></br>
+Also, love the Rubik's Cube and fun puzzles! <br></br>

 <!---
 michaelpelletiere/michaelpelletiere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.